Posted by Robert Half on 26 October 2017

 Your soft skills can also help you promote yourself during a job search without bragging.
 There’s a fine art to this, but the more you work on active listening and clear communication, the easier it will be to find opportunities to talk about your accomplishments in a natural way.
 For example, you could congratulate a colleague who just played an important role in wheeling in a new client and relate how you felt when you achieved something similar.
 Just remember to turn the focus back around to your colleague’s accomplishment to avoid stealing the spotlight.

-Give examples of your soft skills during job interviews.
+Give examples of your soft skills when responding to job interview questions.
 Go beyond the usual “I have great communication skills” and present anecdotes that demonstrate your flair for tapping your soft skills.
 For example, you could talk about a time in a previous role when you helped a client accept a necessary compromise.

 Here’s another way to demonstrate your soft skills in the job interview: Prepare ways to answer the common questions, but don't assume you’ve been heard the way you intended.
 After responding, actively ask for feedback.
 “Have I answered your question?” is a simple but effective tool.
 It shows humility and a sincere interest in the interview process.